Survival Analysis

 Censored data

-If a filling is inserted within this time period and then the filling also breaks out again within this time period and this is also documented, there is a valid case.
+If a filling is inserted within this time period and then the filling breaks out again within this time period and this is also documented, then there is a valid case.
 The event has occurred.

+However, it is also possible that a filling is inserted and then the end of the study is reached before the event occurs.
 Or it can happen that a subject decides not to continue with the study.
 In both cases, you do not know when or if the event under consideration has occurred.

-It can also happen that another event occurs, which is not considered in the study.
-For example, the patient could die or even lose the entire tooth.
+Further another event can occurs, that is not considered in the study.
+For example, the patient could die or even lose the whole tooth.
 In both cases, the event considered, that the filling breaks out, can no longer occur.

 Methods of survival time analysis